gabby-lee/Gabby_BluestampPortfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Gabrielle L | ISF | Biomedical Engineering | Grade 12

-**Replace the BlueStamp logo below with an image of yourself and your completed project.
-Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

-# Final Milestone
-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE

-(I'm gonna make another video when I finish all the modifications I wanted to add after the program)

 # Third Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/V_1O0kNGWys?si=VWeheK56ym9BH6a2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>